SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 3. Store secrets in keyvault (such as the master/function keys) using the managed identity.
 4. Create a StorageQueueConnection object that will use my Storage Accounts queue endpoint and connect to that using the managed identity.

-> The bicep file is not complete and is missing resources such as the app plan, function app, role assignments etc. This just demonstration of how to set the application settings.
+> The bicep file is not complete and is missing resources such as role assignments etc. This just a demonstration of how to set the application settings.
 {: .prompt-info }

 Once the infrastructure is in place, you can now create the structure for your function app.
 If you're familiar with zip deployments/function bindings, this will be easy.
-However, if you are not familiar with it, I suggest reading about it at [Zip-deploy](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push) & [Function Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=powershell).
+However, if you are not familiar with it, I suggest reading about it at [Zip-deploy](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push) & [Function Triggers and Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=powershell).

-**_Brief explaination of the bindings._**
+**_Brief explaination of the triggers/bindings._**

 _You can specify both in- and output bindings.
 There's bindings that you can use from the open source community or included in the function runtime.